 Programme of Prime Minister Sanna Marin’s Government 2019

 The President of the Republic appointed the new Government led by Prime Minister Sanna Marin on 10 December 2019.
+Programme: Inclusive and competent Finland - a socially, economically and ecologically sustainable society.

 Climate change, globalisation, urbanisation, the ageing of the population and technological development are all transforming Finland and the world perhaps faster than ever before.
 In the midst of this transformation, we need policy measures that offer people a sense of security and hope for a better future.